Updates, reminders, travel tips, and London-y things for our Cal Poly summer program.

 Earl's Court: that's my stop, which is near the faculty housing.

-Go to Picadilly Circus for theathers, shows, food, and tons of action.
+Go to Piccadilly Circus for theaters, shows, food, and tons of action.
 (Nearby Holborn is a good stop for the British Museum.)

 Westminster if you want to go see this view (Westminster Abbey, Bensky's favorite place, kinda in the whole world is there too--red arrow):